secondlaw-ai/skyrim/README.md

 If you are using CDS initial conditions, then you will need a [CDS](https://cds.climate.copernicus.eu/user/login?destination=%2Fcdsapp%23!%2Fdataset%2Freanalysis-era5-single-levels) API key in your `.env` –`cp .env.example` and paste.

-### Examples
+## Examples

 All examples are from local setup, but you can run them as it is if you just change `forecast` to `modal run skyrim/modal/forecast.py` and also make snake case kebab-case -i.e. `model_name` to `model-name`.

+### Example 1: Pick models, initial conditions, lead times

-Example 1: Forecast using `graphcast` model, with ERA5 initial conditions, starting from 2024-04-30T00:00:00 and with a lead time of a week (forecast for the next week, i.e. 168 hours):
+Forecast using `graphcast` model, with ERA5 initial conditions, starting from 2024-04-30T00:00:00 and with a lead time of a week (forecast for the next week, i.e. 168 hours):

 ```bash
 forecast --model_name graphcast --initial_conditions cds --date 20240403 -output_dir s3://skyrim-dev --lead_time 168